 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal romance is a paperback edition that was published by Zebra on September 1, 2008 and has 336 pages.
+paranormal romance that was published by Zebra on September 1, 2008 and has 336 pages.

 Explore it on Goodreads or Amazon.